urbit/docs/reference/hoon-expressions/rune/mic.md

 ##### Discussion

 `;=` is a Sail rune.
 Sail is a part of Hoon used for creating and operating on nouns that represent XML nodes.
 With the appropriate rendering pipeline, a Sail document can be used to generate a static website.
-See the [Sail tutorial](@/docs/tutorials/sail-and-udon.md).

 In Sail a single XML node is represented by a `manx`.
 A single `<p>` node `manx` can be produced in the following way: